Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.1 Committee recommendations to the Vice-Chancellor and President for the Awards for Excellence are compiled by People and Culture and provided to the Vice-Chancellor and President by the Chairperson of the Advisory Committee.

-8.3 The Vice-Chancellor and President may seek advice or clarification from the Chairperson of the Advisory Committee on any recommendation prior to determining the outcome.
+8.3 The Vice-Chancellor and President can seek advice or clarification from the Chairperson of the Advisory Committee on any recommendation prior to determining the outcome.

 9. Notification of the Vice-Chancellor and President’s Awards for Excellence

-9.1 Recipients of the Awards for Excellence will be advised in writing by the Office of the Vice-Chancellor and President, outlining the reasons why they have been chosen for the award.
-Staff receiving a commendation will also be advised in writing.
+9.1 Recipients of the Awards for Excellence are advised in writing by the Office of the Vice-Chancellor and President, outlining the reasons why they have been chosen for the award.
+Staff receiving a commendation are also advised in writing.

 9.2 The Awards for Excellence are announced to the University community.

-9.3 Nominators or nominees for nominations that have not been successful will be notified of the outcome of their nomination by People and Culture, on behalf of the Advisory Committee.
+9.3 Nominators for nominations that have not been successful are notified of the outcome of their nomination by People and Culture, on behalf of the Advisory Committee.

 END